Questions & Answers (Q&A)

 • Check that any item you define (generator, node, technology, area, etc.) is included in the corresponding dictionary (oT_Dict_Generation, oT_Dict_Node, oT_Dict_Technology, oT_Dict_Area, etc.).
 Otherwise, the optimization problem will not run

 • At least one generator must be defined.
-A thermal generator has a larger than zero variable cost (the product of fuel cost times the linear term ≠ 0).
+A thermal generator has a variable cost greater than zero (the product of fuel cost times the linear term ≠ 0).
 A variable renewable energy unit has zero variable cost (the product of fuel cost times the linear term = 0)

 • Check the correspondence between the resources you define for the system in the case study to be run and the nodes where they are deemed to be located.
 The location within the grid of any resource defined must be specified.